 On my Carnival Cruise back in April, I made friends with our cocktail waitress Magdalena, who is from Serbia.
 When I told her I’d be visiting her country this summer, she gave me her contact information and said she’d be happy to show me around.

-On the morning I arrived in Belgrade, Magdalena and her husband Milan, made the 2-hour drive from their home to meet me in the lobby of my hotel, the Hotel Opera Garni.
+On the morning I arrive in Belgrade, Magdalena and her husband Milan, make the 2-hour drive from their home to meet me in the lobby of my hotel, the lovely and centrally-located Hotel Opera Garni.

-It was a scenic drive through rolling farmlands filled with corn, peanuts and sunflower fields.
-Two hours later, we arrived in the heart of Novi Sad.
+It turns out to be a scenic drive through rolling farmlands filled with corn, peanuts and sunflower fields.
+Two hours later, we arrive in the heart of Novi Sad.

 The Beaches of Serbia – Novi Sad